~ Click on this link for today's readings ~

 Bible.org's commentary on today's John readings are extensive!
 They've divided this chapter up into 3 commentaries, which shows the depth of what's going on in this chapter.
 I recommend you take a few minutes to check out each of these commentaries.
 The first commentary titled "The High Priestly Prayer of Jesus: Part I" is at this link, "Part II" is at this link, and "Part III" is at this link.

 Psalms - I am continuing to love our readings of Psalm 119!
 This is an incredible Psalm...
-I somehow am re-reminded of how amazing this Psalm is each time I read it.
-Just about every verse speaks to me in some way.
+I somehow am re-reminded of how amazing this Psalm is every 6 months that we read it in the One Year Bible.
 I could write something on each verse...
 For example, I love the imagery in verse 81 today - "I faint with longing for your salvation; but I have put my hope in your word."
 I faint!
 I long!
 I hope!
-Verse 83 - "I am shriveled like a wineskin in the smoke, exhausted with waiting.
+And Verse 83 - "I am shriveled like a wineskin in the smoke, exhausted with waiting.
 But I cling to your principles and obey them."
 I am shriveled!
 I am exhausted!
 I wait!
 I cling!
 I obey!
 I love this Psalm...
+Verse 95 actually backs up the reflection above on 1 Peter 5:8 quite nicely - "Though the wicked hide along the way to kill me, I will quietly keep my mind on your decrees."
+How can you quietly keep your mind on God's decrees?
+Will you make this a habit to quietly keep your mind on God's decrees?
+Would this be a good habit?

 Proverbs - Proverbs 16 verse 7 is interesting today - "When the ways of people please the LORD, he makes even their enemies live at peace with them."
 Do you believe this to be true?
 I do...
 And I think I've seen this in action in my own life very recently.
 Sometimes I think we can get so worried about our perceived enemies or whatever - when really all we should be focusing on is our relationship with God.
 And this other stuff will work itself out.
 It's secondary.
 Our relationship with God is primary.
 Is this true in your life today?